 The founder and president of Geoversiv is Joseph Robertson.

-Joseph is Global Strategy Director for the non-partisan non-profit Citizens’ Climate Lobby and leads the Citizens’ Climate Engagement Network.
-He is a member of the Executive Board of the UN-linked NGO Committee on Sustainable Development, a member of the Policy and Strategy Group for the World We Want, and CCL’s representative in the Carbon Pricing Leadership Coalition.
-Joseph is a founding emeritus faculty member of the Villanova University Center for Energy and Environment Education, and editor-in-chief of the Spanish-language eco-economics and sustainability publication FuturismoVerde.net.
+Joseph is Global Strategy Director for the non-partisan non-profit Citizens’ Climate Lobby.
+He coordinates the building of CCL’s citizen engagement groups on 5 continents, leads the Citizens’ Climate Engagement Network and represents CCL in the Carbon Pricing Leadership Coalition, UNFCCC negotiations, and other UN processes.
+He is a member of the Executive Board of the UN-linked NGO Committee on Sustainable Development-NY and of the Policy and Strategy Group for the World We Want and the lead strategist supporting the high-level climate dialogue series Accelerating Progress, Advancing Innovation.

 His blog is PoetEconomist.com